RamisUrban/RamisUrban.github.io/01EastLondon.md

 <div style="text-align:center;">

-#### Line Graph 2: Estimated Impact on Population Retention Rate
+<font color="grey"> Line Graph 2: Estimated Impact on Population Retention Rate </font>

    <img src="{{ '/assets/img/featuredwork/01-EL/01-Linegraph2.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:80%; margin: 0 auto;">
 </div>

 Additionally, we found a consistent decline in population retention since the opening of these new lines, with the effect being more pronounced around the London Dockland Light Railway each year.
 It's worth noting that the baseline level already accounts for the impact of other control variables, suggesting that the absolute level of housing price increase and population loss may be even more substantial.

-**(2) New construction, driven by the TOD concept plays an extra role in accelerating gentrification and displacement**
+**(2) New constructions around the stations, driven by the TOD concept, play an extra role in accelerating gentrification and displacement**

 <div style="text-align:center;">

-#### Table 2: Estimated Impact from Transit-Oriented Development
+<font color="grey"> Table 2: Estimated Impact from Transit-Oriented Development </font>

    <img src="{{ '/assets/img/featuredwork/01-EL/01-Table2.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:80%; margin: 0 auto;">
 </div>